dawdlestudios/www/src/content/wiki/ssh.md

 ## SFTP

 Currently, we do not support SFTP.
-If you need to upload files, you can use the WebDav server, the web interface or SCP.
+The best way to upload files is to use scp, rsync or WebDAV, or the web interface.